CloudPolis/webdav-client-python/README.rst

 Autocompletion
 ==============

-For OS X, or older Unix systems you need to update bash.
+For macOS, or older Unix systems you need to update bash.

 .. code:: bash